Rhoxio/teaching-materials/building-software.md

 ## Scoping

- Now that we have some basic ideas down, now it is time to extrapolate and list out what it is going to take to get each user story come to life.
+Now it is time to extrapolate and list out what it is going to take to get each user story come to life!
 Start with the basics like user account creation, as the whole app relies on individual users being able to do some set of things.
 Something like this will suffice:
   - For users to sign up:
 	  - Devise will need to be used for authentication and account creation.
 	  - Users will need to have attributes like location, name, description, and height.